 But the second paragraph that talks about merging is as important and this especially in the context of ODI: “Branching also generally implies the ability to later merge or integrate changes back onto the parent branch.
 Often the changes are merged back to the trunk, even if this is not the parent branch. “

 - How to setup your ODI repository structure in order to handle parallel development?

 - How to organize your Version Control Repository to support parallel development?

 - How to merge?

 - Who is King: your ODI Repository or your VCR?

 - How do you keep your ODI Repositories in sync?

-Next weeks we will start to share how we and customers think about this and on how we think we can handle parallel development in a sustainable way.
+The coming weeks we will share how we and our customers think about parallel development in a sustainable way.
 And of course we would like to hear your opinion or hints and tips on this topic!
-Just add a comment and we'll address any questios you might have
+Just add a comment and we'll address any questions you might have

 About the author